Last Updated on December 27, 2020

 If you’re pressed for time, though, the easiest and fastest way to get to the Zipaquira Salt Cathedral is with a day tour from Bogota.

 One thing to note is that most Zipaquira tours are really just transport with a driver, either private or shared with a small group.
-Check to be sure that the tour you select includes entrance fees, or you’ll need to pay for an entrance ticket.
+Check to be sure that the tour you select includes entrance fees, or you’ll need to pay separately for an entrance ticket.

-Recommended Salt Cathedral Day Tours
+Best Zipaquira Salt Cathedral Day Trips

 Click the link for each of the options below to check pricing and availability for your dates: